 Most new CPUs from Intel, sport a technology called Hyper-threading which allows two threads to run simultaneously on each core. macOS presents this as 2 virtual cores per actual core, meaning a 4 core CPU will appear as 8 cores.
 So it’s normal for some Macs to appear to have twice as many cores in iStat and other system monitoring apps.

-iStat Menus can combine virtual cores using the Combine logical (Hyper-Threading) cores under the CPU & GPU tab.
+iStat Menus can combine virtual cores using Hide Hyper-Threading Cores under the CPU & GPU tab.

 The CPU & GPU menu item can display which GPU is active.
 This is handy, because some Macs have more than one GPU.
 The active GPU represented by a single letter — if an “N” is displayed, that means the nVidia GPU is being used.
 Here’s a full list of the possibilities (what’s shown will depend on your Mac model):